7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 Reconciliation: Reconciliation is useful if the individual feels the issue may be amenable to, but will require time for, negotiation or if the individual is unsure whether his or her concern is a legitimate issue for a grievance, or if personal relations between the parties involved in the matter have become strained.
 Information regarding faculty reconciliation processes is available on the website for the Senior Vice President and Provost.

 The Commission on Administrative and Professional Faculty Affairs (CAPFA) designates the method by which reconciliation services are offered to administrative and professional faculty members.
-In consultation with the associate vice president for human resources or the associate provost for faculty affairs, CAPFA may designate the Faculty Senate Committee on Reconciliation, which typically includes participation by one or more administrative and professional faculty members as members of the reconciliation team, to conduct reconciliation between a faculty member and his or her supervisor.
+In consultation with the associate vice president for human resources or the vice provost for faculty affairs, CAPFA may designate the Faculty Senate Committee on Reconciliation, which typically includes participation by one or more administrative and professional faculty members as members of the reconciliation team, to conduct reconciliation between a faculty member and his or her supervisor.
 Reconciliation may include fact-finding and engaging the appropriate parties in negotiating a resolution.
 The designated reconciliation service is referred to hereafter as the “reconciliation team.”
 Engaging the reconciliation team is not required prior to filing a grievance.

 For a potential grievance issue to qualify for consideration by the reconciliation team, the faculty member must contact the chair of the reconciliation team within 30 calendar days of the date the grievant knew, or should have known, of the event or action that is the basis for the potential grievance.
-(The chair of CAPFA, the associate vice president for human resources or the associate provost for faculty affairs can provide the name of the chair of the reconciliation team.)
+(The chair of CAPFA, the associate vice president for human resources or the vice provost for faculty affairs can provide the name of the chair of the reconciliation team.)

 If the chair of the reconciliation team is unable to resolve the matter within 30 calendar days, the chair sends a letter to the faculty member stating such, providing the appropriate form for initiation of a formal grievance if the faculty member should choose to pursue the matter, and documenting that the matter was brought forward within the prescribed 30-day period.
-A copy of this letter is provided to the associate vice president for human relations with a copy to the associate provost for faculty affairs when appropriate.
+A copy of this letter is provided to the associate vice president for human relations with a copy to the vice provost for faculty affairs when appropriate.
 The faculty member has five weekdays after receiving the letter to initiate a formal grievance by following the procedures below and providing a copy of the letter from the chair of the reconciliation team to the supervisor, validating the timeliness of the grievance.

 Administrative and professional faculty members may also consult the reconciliation team about serious disagreements with immediate supervisors or other university administrators concerning issues that may not be eligible for consideration within the grievance process.
-In such instances, in consultation with the associate vice president for human resources or the associate provost for faculty affairs, the CAPFA chair contacts the relevant administrator to determine if there is an interest and willingness to explore informal resolution of the dispute.
+In such instances, in consultation with the associate vice president for human resources or the vice provost for faculty affairs, the CAPFA chair contacts the relevant administrator to determine if there is an interest and willingness to explore informal resolution of the dispute.

 Mediation: Mediation is a voluntary, confidential process through which trained neutral persons (mediators) assist people to express their concerns and develop solutions to the dispute in a safe and structured environment.
 Because mediation is voluntary, both parties must agree to participate in order for mediation to occur.
 Faculty members and supervisors are encouraged to consider using mediation to resolve disputes between them, or to help address a conflict between a faculty member and another member of the Virginia Tech community.